 4 Ways to Share Large Videos via Email

 Since email providers typically limit the size of attachments, sending large video files can be challenging.
-But don’t worry, there are several ways to get around these file limits.
+But don’t worry, there are several ways to get around these file limits and figure out how to send a large video through email without losing quality:

 1. Compress the Video